Dual Descent ALM and ADMM: Unscaled Dual Descent ALM

 \section{Unscaled Dual Descent ALM}

-In this section, we investigate the unscaled dual descent update for solving the following special case of problem \eqref{eq: mb-nlp} with $p=1$:
+The success of SDD motivates us to ask a natural question: what if we skip the scaling step?
+In this section, we investigate the unscaled dual descent update for solving the following special case of problem \eqref{eq: mb-nlp}, where $p=1$, $g$ is convex, and $h$ is affine:

 We note that the analysis in this section can be applied to a more general multi-block setting, while focusing on $p=1$ suffices to demonstrate the behavior of unscaled dual descent.
-Different from SDD-ADMM, the convergence of UDD-ALM requires certain regularity or constraint qualification to hold at the primal limit point, so that the sequence of dual variables has a bounded subsequence and the augmented Lagrangian function may then serve as a potential function.
-In Section \ref{sec: udd-affine}, we show that UDD-ALM is able to find an $\epsilon$-stationary solution using $\mathcal{O}(\epsilon^{-2})$ proximal gradient steps when $g$ is convex and $h$ is affine.
-Then in Section \ref{sec: udd-nonlinear}, by assuming a certain descent oracle of each proximal augmented Lagrangian relaxation, we generalize the analysis to handle a more challenging setting with nonconvex $g$ and nonlinear $h$.
+Different from SDD-ADMM, the convergence of UDD-ALM requires certain regularity or constraint qualification to hold at the primal limit point, so that the sequence of dual variables has a bounded subsequence and the augmented Lagrangian function may then serve as a potential function. {We focus on the structured setup \eqref{eq: lc problem} in this section.
+In Appendix \ref{sec: udd-nonlinear}, we generalize the analysis to handle a more challenging setting with nonconvex $g$ and nonlinear $h$ by assuming a stronger subproblem oracle.}